Jun. 03, 2026 10:15AM PST

-While not a final license, the determination advances the company's application into the federal review process.
+While not a final license, the determination advances the company's application to the federal review process.

 Tada Images / Adobe Stock

-Vancouver-based Deep Sea Minerals (CSE:SEAS,OTCQB:DSEAF,FSE:X450) has cleared a key regulatory hurdle in its bid to secure deep-sea mining rights under US domestic law.
+Deep Sea Minerals (CSE:SEAS,OTCQB:DSEAF) said on Monday (June 1) that it has cleared a key regulatory hurdle in its bid to secure deep-sea mining rights under American law.

-The National Oceanic and Atmospheric Administration (NOAA) has determined that the company’s exploration license application under the Deep Seabed Hard Mineral Resources Act (DSHMRA) is in “substantial compliance” with regulatory requirements.
+The National Oceanic and Atmospheric Administration (NOAA) said the firm's exploration license application under the Deep Seabed Hard Mineral Resources Act (DSHMRA) is in “substantial compliance” with regulatory rules.

 The determination confirms the application contains the necessary information to advance through the federal review process, though it does not constitute a final license certification.